Peanhua/ot-harjoitustyo/documentation/architecture.md

 [Data access objects](https://en.wikipedia.org/wiki/Data_access_object) are used to handle the details about saving and loading.
 There are three different choices for saving the data: database, files, or in memory.

 The default is to use a SQLite database named *FishingRodOfDestiny.db*.
-This can be changed for highscores by setting environment variable *FISHINGRODOFDESTINY_HIGHSCORES*, see the [manual](manual.md) for details.
+This can be changed via environment variables, see the [manual](manual.md) for details.

 Database operations use a *JdbcHelper* class which handles the low level database operations.